 A label or marking shall be provided for sump lids, block-outs, access openings and other closed surfaces that could require access in the future to indicate these are components of a mitigation system.
 The label title shall state "Component of a Radon Reduction System" or similar wording and include additional text such as "Return to a closed condition if opened, accessed or damaged."

-The labels or markings shall be placed on the component or located in conspicuous places (such as at access panels).
+The labels or markings shall be placed on the component and/or located in a conspicuous place or places (such as at access panels).